 So the hypotenuse is 1010.
 That answer makes sense because the hypotenuse should be longer than either leg.

-The most common mistake is using the theorem on a triangle that is not right.
+The most common trap is using the theorem on a triangle that is not right.
 The formula needs a 9090^\circ angle.

 When to use the Pythagorean theorem